thegooddocsproject/templates/base-template/base-template.md

 {Template author tip:

 * This base template captures the structure and common elements that all doctype templates should follow.
 It provides guidance for template authors to follow when creating a new template.
-* "Template author and template reviewer tips” should be removed from the final {doctype}-template.md.
+* "Template author tips” should be removed from the final {doctype}-template.md.
 Other tips should remain.
 * Adjust other tips to align with the doctype you are writing for.

 }